 - Peterson Bridge campground just south of the route on M37 and further south is Kestlewoods Campground.

-- Start: Pt Au Gres Marina & Campground
+- Start: Pt Au Gres Marina & Campground and many other options

 - Gladwin (checkpoint 1) Gladwin city park and campground

 - Marion (checkpoint 2): Marion Veterans Park Campground

 Check out the route/race guide for info on re-supply via convenience stores along the route.
 Naturally every checkpoint town has amenities.

 Salsa Fargo Sub 48 weekend (put on by Matt and others)

 Michigan Off Road Expedition – 1050 miles (designed by Matt)